Star striker Karim Benzema out of World Cup with thigh tear – KION546

 Deschamps has seen his squad riddled with injuries.

-Deschamps is already missing midfielders Pogba and Kante, who helped France win the World Cup four years ago.
+Deschamps is already missing midfielders Paul Pogba and N’Golo Kante, who helped France win the World Cup four years ago.

 Deschamps has an anxious wait to see if his best central defender, Raphael Varane, is fit to face Australia — exactly a month since he limped off for Manchester United with a hamstring injury.